dror27/dk-shack/vol3/songs/en/Your Baby Blues.md

 Things are moving fast here\
 Better not wait for me too long\
 \
-Won't be rocking your cradle\
+Won't rock your cradle\
-Won't be rocking your cradle no more\
+I won't be rocking your cradle no more\
 Play time's over kiddo\
 Gotta' run and pay them tolls\
 \